AndersH82/a_quiz_game/README.md

 ```
 pycodestyle run.py
 ```
+## Deployment

+Quiz Game is deployed on Heroku.com and you can see the app here [click here](https://a-quiz-game-69878e1225dc.herokuapp.com/)

 ## Contributing
 Contributions to the Quiz Game are welcome!
 If you have suggestions for new questions or improvements to the game, please feel free to open an issue or submit a pull request.